Fashion Hack Extraordinaire

 All brooch lovers know that we risk losing our favourite pieces every time we pin them on and head to work or play.
-It is a risk we are willing to take to create our own unique style.
+It is a chance we are willing to take in order to create our own unique style.

 Most pins pre-1950s have a simple C-clasp that is only secure if the pin is pressed gently against the hook.

 Victorians wore thick wool clothes and the brooches were secure.
 Extra long pins that stretched past the end of the brooch ensured a belt and braces approach.
 A contemporary wearer of Victorian jewellery will often receive a painful reminder of this as the pin pushes through our delicate modern fabrics into our skin.

 Below a rare 1930s Jakob Bengel leaf brooch has been secured to a modern, lightweight blazer using a sponge.
 The c-clasp combined with the sponge ensures it will not fall off.
 Additionally, if the brooch opens the sponge will prevent it from sliding out and becoming lost.
 Finally, the sponge also keeps the brooch close to the garment and prevents it from getting caught on purse straps or rucksack handles.